jackocnr/intl-tel-input/README.md

 **useFullscreenPopup**
 Type: `Boolean` Default: `true on mobile devices, false otherwise`
-Control when the country list appears as a fullscreen popup vs a dropdown.
-By default, it will appear as a fullscreen popup on mobile devices (based on user-agent and screen width), and as a dropdown on larger devices/screens.
+Control when the country list appears as a fullscreen popup vs an inline dropdown.
+By default, it will appear as a fullscreen popup on mobile devices (based on user-agent and screen width), to make better use of the limited space (similar to how a native `<select>` works), and as an inline dropdown on larger devices/screens.

 **utilsScript**
 Type: `String` Default: `""` Example: `"build/js/utils.js"`